METER READER/COLLECTOR

 OPEN UNTIL FILLED

-The position is open until filled.
-Applications received by 5:00 pm on Wednesday, May 31, 2023 will be given full consideration.
+Position is open until filled.
+Applications received by 5:00 pm on Tuesday, April 30, 2024, will be given full consideration.

 MINIMUM QUALIFICATIONS

-Successful completion of a recognized Journey-Level Meter Technician Apprenticeship program that includes a minimum three years of related on-the-job training.
+• Successful completion of a recognized Journey-Level Line Technician Apprenticeship program that includes a minimum three years of related on-the-job training

 SUBMITTING YOUR APPLICATION MATERIALS